ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>👀 My Analysis </summary>

-From the grid of column chart, we can clearly see that during 2017 to 2021, the General Government Debt-to-GDP Ratio of Asia is higher than that of other continents, and it is on a rising trend.
++ From the grid of column chart, we can clearly see that during 2017 to 2021, the General Government Debt-to-GDP Ratio of Asia is higher than that of other continents, and it is on a rising trend.
++ although there are ups and downs in many continents，they are all on a rising trend.

 </details>